badmodest/simple-python-http-server/README.md

 - [ ] Support `IPv6`
 - [ ] Ability to disable file uploading
 - [ ] Toggle theme
+- [ ] Improve basic formatting and positioning of information on the page

 [Back to Top](#readme-top)